 Warwick entered into plots with Edward's unruly and untrustworthy younger brother, George Duke of Clarence, who was married to his daughter, Isabel Neville.
 They temporarily took Edward captive but were forced to release him.
 To ensure his loyalty, John's son, George Neville was betrothed to Edward's eldest daughter, Elizabeth of York and George was further created Duke of Bedford.

-Edward IV's actions turned Montagu against him, and when Warwick, who had formed an alliance with Margaret of Anjou, landed in England in support of Henry VI, John, who had assembled assembled a large force at Pontefract, declared for king Henry and marched on Edward at Doncaster, Edward and his brother Richard Duke of Gloucester were forced to flee into exile leading to the short-lived readeption of the Lancastrian King Henry VI.
+Edward IV's actions turned Montagu against him, and when Warwick, who had allied with Margaret of Anjou, landed in England in support of Henry VI, John, who had assembled a large force at Pontefract, declared for King Henry and marched on Edward at Doncaster, Edward and his brother Richard Duke of Gloucester were forced to flee into exile leading to the short-lived redemption of the Lancastrian King Henry VI.
 Warwick entrusted his brother with the defence of the north against an attack by Edward, but the earldom of Northumberland was not restored to him.

 The bodies of Warwick and Montagu were taken to London, where they were displayed for two days at St. Paul's, to convince all that they were dead, after which they were buried at Bisham Abbey in Berkshire.
 John's widow Isabel remarried, on 25 April 1472 to Sir William Norreys of Yattendon.